 Lower Level Model Railway Historic Diorama — Now that the Lower Level of the Burlington Junction Station is almost complete, a dedicated team of Friends of Freeman Station volunteers has begun assembling a unique and special model railway and historic diorama depicting life in the village of Freeman in the early 1900’s.
 Local history buffs, modelers, diorama artists, painters, computer programmers, lighting specialists, writers, sound engineers, and model train enthusiasts are invited to join the project team.

-When finished, it will recapture the nostalgia of the times, depicting early Twentieth-century bucolic life in the hamlet of Freeman, now a part of the City of Burlington, Ontario.
+When finished in several stages, the teaching diorama will recapture the nostalgia of the times, depicting early Twentieth-century bucolic life in Freeman, now a part of the City of Burlington, Ontario.

 Background — The Burlington Junction Station was the hub of Freeman community life for almost 100 years.
 The personal and commercial comings and goings of the community were centered there — the crisscross of railway lines brought goods and people to the area, and they were the primary mode of shipping goods, especially livestock and produce, to world markets.

 Logs from that era record the passage of more than 100 trains a day, so the Station was a busy place, punctuated by the roar of the steam locomotives, the wail of their whistles, the clackety clack of the railcars.
 Numerous first-hand accounts, first-person interviews, and meticulous record searches have thoroughly documented life in the village.
 One traveler recalled, catching a train in Winter time, “It was almost as cold in the Waiting Room as on the platform!”

-More than two years of research and planning have gone into the Lower Level Railway Diorama project.
+More than three and a half years of research and planning have gone into the Lower Level Railway Diorama project.

-“Phase 1” of the project will see the model railway layout built, with the diorama project continuing to expand and grow after that, but the schedule is contingent on completion of the basement floor and demising walls.
+“Stage 1” of the project will see the model railway layout built, with the diorama’s features continuing to expand and grow after that.
+Eventually it will include computer-controlled presentation of teaching moments including automatic movement of the trains and playback of video, audio, and lighting effects.